ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;Yes, sah; I had a leetle taste ob it
-at Fo&#x27;t Donelson.&quot;
-&quot; Stood your ground, did you?&quot;
-&quot;No, sah: runned.&quot;
-&quot;Ran at the first fire, did you?&quot;
-&quot;Yaas, sah; would hab run soonah if
-I&#x27;d known it was cornin&#x27;.&quot;
-&quot;Why, that was not very creditable
-to your courage.&quot;
-&quot;Massah, vrah wasn&#x27;t in my line.
-Cookin&#x27; were my perfesshin.&quot;
-&quot;Well, but had you no regard for your
-reputation?&quot;
-&quot;Yes, sah: but reputation&#x27;s nuffln
 whatever to me by dé side of life.&quot;
 &quot; Do you consider your life worth
 more than other people&#x27;s?&quot;